Here's an explanation of settings in the Common tab.

 Configures the timeout for SSH connections in seconds.

 There are network SNMP devices like routers and IP cameras responding on the SNMP protocol.
 Discovery will create an object from it.

 It's possible that the Cisco router has a native operating system that is running on Linux, and you can connect to it via SSH, so you end up with two identical devices.
 The first time you connected to it via SNMP protocol, and the second time via SSH.

 Configures the timeout for WMI connections in seconds.

-If that option is checked, the Discovery-Tool try to establish a PowerShell connection to the remote server.
+If that option is set, Discovery try to establish a PowerShell connection to the remote server.